-- Click Options and select Comments
+- Click Options > Comments:

+Click Done > Save.
 Once saved, users can comment and view existing comments on the specific events.

-If you’d like to comments to serve as internal or private notes that should not be visible to all users, you should choose ‘Users with modify permission’ and limit the modify permission to those regarded as internal users:
+If you’d like comments to serve as internal or private notes that should not be visible to all users, choose Users with modify permission and limit the modify permission to those regarded as internal users:

 Successive comments will be listed in chronological order.
 Only the calendar administrator or those with modify access can delete comments.

-Comments can be set to be enabled for all newly created events.
-To do this, the calendar administrator should go to Settings > Event fields and click to edit the Comments field.
-Check the box to set comments to enabled:
+To enable event comments by default, go to Settings > Event Fields.
+Click to edit the Comments field.
+In the Defaults section, check the box to set event comments to enabled: